Calculate Metric Task

 About the Calculate Metric Task

-The calculate metric task in Actions allows you to trigger a response to aggregate metrics observed in a dataset over a period of time.
-In other words, it provides a way to set up automated workflows based on trends or events you observe in experience data.
+The Calculate Metric task lets you trigger a response to metric changes calculated in a dataset over a period of time.
+In other words, you can set up automated workflows based on trends or events you observe in experience data.
 The results of your calculate metric task can be used to trigger other tasks within your workflow.
-For example, you could use the calculate metric task to notify your marketing team’s Slack channel when your brand NPS dips by 10% within a period of a week, or you could create a follow-up ticket for your team if more than 100 opt-outs occurred from XM Directory within a week.
+For example, you can notify your marketing team’s Slack channel when your brand NPS dips by 10% within a period of a week, or you can create a follow-up ticket for your team if more than 100 opt-outs occur in XM Directory within a week.

 Setting Up a Calculate Metric Task

-- Follow the directions to set up a scheduled action.
+- Follow the linked directions to set up a scheduled workflow.

-- Click Add new to create a task.
+- Click the plus sign ( + ) and then Task to create a task.

 - Select Calculate metric.

-- Source: The survey that hosts the data you will be calculating your metric from.
-All of your available surveys will appear in the dropdown.
+- Source: The survey or dashboard that hosts the data you will be calculating your metric from.
+All of your available surveys and dashboards will appear in the dropdown.
+The following project types are eligible:

-- Metric Type: The type of metric you’ll be calculating based on.
+- Metric: The type of metric you’ll be calculating based on.
 Choose from the following metric types:

 - Count of records: Display response counts from the selected fields (i.e., number of respondents choosing a value in a five-point scale).